 Singing has been proven to not only elevate your mood, releasing dopamine, seratonin and endorphines- all those happy natural chemicals are bodies produce; but also, improves memory, relieves pain, burns calories, reduces stress, and is even used in rehabilitating patients suffering from lung conditions.

 By far, the most beneficial aspect has to be the boost of confidence you get when you sing, and in turn, the connection you grow with the community you sing with.
-We look forward to building new bonds, and further strengthening familiar ones, so please join us at the Art Gallery of Hamilton (7p-9p) for our “Careful Karaoke” on May 19, and help us tune the fine art of KARAOKE!
+We look forward to building new bonds, and further strengthening familiar ones, so please join us at the Art Gallery of Hamilton (7p-9p) for our “Careful Karaoke” on JULY 14 and help us tune the fine art of KARAOKE!
+Make sure you register by following the link.

 Until we meet again,